 The Jenner haul-out is a harbor seal rookery and we have attempted to standardize a measure of pup counts so that comparisons can be made across years.
 However, our ability to accurately measure natality (i.e., proportion of births to the number of mature females) is limited by the fact that harbor seals are not sexually dimorphic so the number of adult females on the beach cannot be easily determined.
-To obtain a minimum estimate of the number of pups born at Jenner, this year we used the single highest count of pups, rather than the total of neonates.
-While we were able to conduct surveys every week during the pupping season, the inability of individual observers to consistently assess the age category of pups (neonate or older than 1 week) makes estimating the number of pups by summing the weekly neonate counts impractical and unreliable.
-Going forward we will continue to provide a minimum estimate of pups born each year using the single greatest pup count (neonates and older than 1 week) for the season.
+To obtain a minimum estimate of the number of pups born at Jenner we started with the maximum single daily count of pups (neonates and greater than 1 week of age) on April 17 and added the maximum single daily count of neonates recorded during each of the subsequent surveys where neonates were observed.
+If we were to have used either the highest single count of pups or the total of neonates, the pup total would have been significantly lower, and not truly represent the number of births (35 and 19 respectively).
+While we did conduct four baseline surveys each month during the pupping season, we were not able to conduct surveys every week.
+That combined with the inability of individual observers to consistently assess the age category of pups (neonate or older than 1 week) makes estimating the number of pups by summing the weekly neonate counts impractical and unreliable.